andeeg1224/andeegary.github.io/projects/RatCounter.md

 <div class="text-center p-4">
   <img width="25%" src="../img/ratcounter/arduino.png" class="img-thumbnail" >
 </div>
  The goal of this project was to incorporate an Arduino with other hardware and connect it to an app that we created using MIT AppInventor.
-At the start we went through some basic tutrials with our Arduino and MITAppInventor to become familiar with them before getting into the project.
+At the start we went through some basic tutorials with our Arduino and MITAppInventor to become familiar with them before getting into the project.
 The idea for Rat Counter came from conservation work that uses rat tunnels and wanted a way to track how many rats pass through these tunnels.
 Using various motion sensors we set it up so anytime a rat sized thing had run past the sensor it would keep a counter and increment each time.
 The Arduino circuit created for this project is shown below.
  <div class="text-center p-4">
   <img width="25%" src="../img/ratcounter/RatCounterCircuit.png" class="img-thumbnail" >
 </div>